arostaky/weatherapp/README.md

 ## Getting Started

-- Install: clone this repo and run `npm install`
+- Install:
-- Run `gulp serve` to preview and watch for changes
+- 1) Install Yeoman: `npm -g install yo` then clone this repo: `git clone https://github.com/jpdibacco/weatherapp.git`
-- Run `gulp serve:test` to run the tests in the browser
+- 2) Go inside the repo folder: `cd weatherapp` and run `npm install`
-- Run `gulp` to build your webapp for production
+- 3) Run `gulp serve` to preview in your browser and watch for changes
-- Run `gulp serve:dist` to preview the production build
+- 4) Run `gulp` to build your webapp for production

 App builded with: